gultar/arianes-thread-blockchain/readme.md

     Miner will adjust difficulty according to create blocks within this interval     */
   "blockTime": 10,
-// ---- Mode of consensus, either Proof of Work, or Authorized (private chain) "consensus": "Proof of Work",
+// ---- Mode of consensus, either Proof of Work, or Permissioned (private chain) "consensus": "Proof of Work",
 // ---- Name of network (default being mainnet) "network": "mainnet",